Sage-Bionetworks/sage-monorepo/docs/drawio/README.md

 - From draw.io, save the diagram to this branch in your fork.
 - Submit the new or updated diagram via a Pull Request.

+## Conventions

+- Diagram filename
+  - Diagram names must be lower kebab case.
+  - Use the extension `.drawio.svg` to enable GitHub to render a preview of the diagram, while indicating that this is a draw.io file.

 ## Create a diagram in draw.io

 1. Open your browser and navigate to [draw.io].